 - JSLinux requires no installation or such and is thus among the most resource-friendly Linux Tools for Windows.

 13. Cooperative Linux (coLinux)

 Cooperative Linux is one of the most innovative and robust Linux Tools for Windows.
-It is a virtualization software which allows Microsoft Windows users to run both Windows and Linux distributions synchronously.
+It is virtualization software that allows Microsoft Windows users to run both Windows and Linux distributions synchronously.

 coLinux utilizes the shared kernel technology and provides a mechanism that enables both the Windows NT kernel and Linux kernel to run concurrently.
 What makes coLinux different from regular Linux emulators for Windows is that the guest system has full control over the host system’s resources.